topoteretes/cognee-starter/README.md

 ## Run the Default Pipeline

-This script will ingest text data, build a knowledge graph, and allow you to run search queries.
+This script runs the cognify pipeline with default settings.
+It ingests text data, builds a knowledge graph, and allows you to run search queries.

 ```
 python src/pipelines/default.py